ReviewMyContract.aiReview My Contract

 Florida

 Florida has one of the strongest enforcement frameworks for confidentiality and trade secret protections in the U.S. Florida Statute § 688.001 (Florida Uniform Trade Secrets Act) provides robust trade secret protection.
 Courts actively enforce injunctive relief provisions in confidentiality cases, with the burden shifting to defendants to show enforcement is unreasonable.
 Florida's non-compete statute (Fla.
-Stat. § 542.335) also provides a framework for enforcing post-employment restrictions when supported by a legitimate business interest.
+Stat. § 542.335) provides a separate framework for enforcing post-employment restrictions when supported by a legitimate business interest.

 Washington